FlorinMariusDrilea/COM3001/README.md

 ## Virtual experiment
 Our virtual experiment is focused on determining the ratio between fish and plants so that we can find the most stable system.

-## Simulation flow:
+## Simulation logic:

+- Create the environment (Tank)
-- Create Agents
+- Create the Agents

-- Iteration Loop
+- When iterating in the loop

 		tank.addFood()